The-OpenROAD-Project/OpenROAD/src/PartitionMgr/README.md

-# PartClusManager
+# PartitionMgr

-PartClusManager is a tool that runs partitioning/clustering on a specific netlist.
+PartitionMgr is a tool that runs partitioning/clustering on a specific netlist.
 It provides a wrapper of three well-known open-source tools: Chaco, GPMetis and MLPart.

 ### Usage

-PartClusManager offers six commands: partition_netlist, evaluate_partitioning, write_partitioning_to_db, cluster_netlist, write_clustering_to_db and report_netlist_partitions.
+PartitionMgr offers six commands: partition_netlist, evaluate_partitioning, write_partitioning_to_db, cluster_netlist, write_clustering_to_db and report_netlist_partitions.

 **partition_netlist**: Divides the netlist into N partitions and returns the id (partition_id) of the partitioning solution.
 The command may be called many times with different parameters.
 Each time, the command will generate a new solution.